astrohr/dagor_wiki/Checklist:-Start.md

 # START Checklist

-Follow this checklist when starting up.
+Follow this checklist before moving the telescope or the dome.

 ## 1. Dome